CardinisCode/jobhuntmanager/README.md

 -   delete_job_offer.py

 ##### add_job_offer
-Handles the functionality behind displaying the 'AddInterviewForm()' (form) to the user & saving the information (the user has provided/entered into the form) into the 'interviews' SQL table.
+Handles the functionality behind displaying the 'AddJobOffer()' (form) to the user & saving the information (the user has provided/entered into the form) into the 'job_offers' SQL table.

+##### view_job_offer.py
+Handles the functionality behind displaying the details for a specific entry, from the 'job_offers' SQL table, to the template 'view_job_offer.html'.

+##### update_job_offer.py
+Handles the functionality behind displaying the 'AddJobOffer()' (form), with the values for a specific job offer entry, to the user.
+Once the form is submitted, the form values are extracted & used to update an existing entry in the 'job_offers' SQL table.

+##### delete_job_offer.py
+Handles the functionality behind deleting a specific job offer entry from the 'job_offers' SQL table.

 ---------------------------------------------------

 #### users:
-This where you'll find all the Python files related to a user  entry / list of user entries.
+This where you'll find all the Python files, with functionality related to a user entry / list of user entries, from the 'users' SQL table.

+Files in this directory:
+-   register_user.py
+-   login_user.py
+-   user_profile.py
+-   change_password.py
+-   update_email.py
+-   delete_user_account.py

+##### register_user()
+Handles the functionality behind displaying the 'RegisterUserForm()' (form) to the user & saving the user's details (provided/entered into the form) into the 'users' SQL table.
+The user is then logged into their newly-created account on the application.

+##### login_user.py
+Handles the functionality behind displaying the 'LoginForm()' (form) to the user & validating the details provided by the user.
+If (and only if) the provided details are correct & valid, the user is logged into their account (on the application).

+##### user_profile.py
+Handles the functionality behind displaying the user's  account details to their User Profile.
+From the User Profile, the user has the option to update their account email or password, or to even delete their account entirely.

+##### change_password.py
+Handles the functionality behind displaying the 'ChangePasswordForm()' (form) to the user & using the new password (provided/entered into the form) to update the user's entry in the 'users' SQL table.
+The user is then redirected back to the User Profile.

+##### update_email.py
+Handles the functionality behind displaying the 'UpdateEmailAddressForm()' (form) to the user & using the new email (provided/entered into the form) to update the user's entry in the 'users' SQL table.
+The user is then redirected back to the User Profile.

+##### delete_user_account.py
+Handles the functionality behind displaying the 'DeleteAccountForm()' (form) to the user.
+If the user selects to proceed with deleting their account (and submits this request), then their user account is deleted from the 'users' SQL table, & the user is redirected back to the landing page.

 ---------------------------------------------------------------
 ### 5: Static: